 This information applies only to projects receiving direct fundings from Horizon 2020 programmes, but not to other initiatives such as Eurostars, etc. - Brexit information regarding these programmes can be obtained from responsible experts at FFG.
 Information about possible no-deal impacts on cofund projects and other Horizon 2020 partnerships can be found here.

-After the vote on the withdrawal agreement in the House of Commons on 15 January 2019, there is the possibility that the United Kingdom (UK) will leave the European Union on 13 April 2019 without a withdrawal agreement and therefore without a transition period (referred to as “no-deal” scenario).
+There is the possibility that the United Kingdom (UK) will leave the European Union without a withdrawal agreement and therefore without a transition period (referred to as “no-deal” scenario).
 This would have consequences for calls and ongoing projects carried out under Horizon 2020.

 The UK government has committed to compensating UK project partners for lost funding from the EC in the case of a no-deal scenario (underwrite guarantee).
 Please note, however, that this guarantee applies exclusively to project partners from the UK and not from other countries and that this commitment to date constitutes a purely political announcement without any legally binding effect.